Floating

 Practice Personalization

 Every single email you send should be tailored to your customer’s needs and personalized using their data.
 Use first names, locations, or any other data point to personalize your emails.
-Here are a few ways to personalize your emails to help you succeed:

 • Send a personalized welcome email every time someone signs up for your email list;

-• Personalize your subject lines and CTAs to catch their attention and make them click through.
+• Personalize your subject lines and CTAs to catch their attention and make them click through;

 • Send a personalized coupon code based on their purchase history.